-The Group entered into a services agreement with Mr Kim Chong for a period of three years effective from 11 May 2011.
+The Group has extended its services agreement with Mr Kim Chong for a further three years effective from 11 May 2014.
 Under the Services Agreement, Mr Chong is engaged by the Group to provide services to the Group in the capacity of Managing Director and Chief Executive Officer.

-Mr Chong is to be paid an annual remuneration of \$215,699 inclusive of statutory superannuation.
+Mr Chong is to be paid an annual remuneration of \$215,700 inclusive of statutory superannuation.
 Mr Chong will also be reimbursed for reasonable expenses incurred in carrying out his duties.
-There was \$403 to be reimbursed to Mr Chong as at 30 June 2015.
+There was \$403 to be reimbursed to Mr Chong as at 30 June 2016.